sardinia travel guide, best beaches, beautiful italy travel

 Take a boat ride round the Maddalena Islands

 The Maddalena Islands are a MUST on any trip to Sardinia.
-This stunning archipelago was easily the highlight of our trip, and maybe even the whole honeymoon!
+This stunning boat day was easily the highlight of our trip, and maybe even the whole honeymoon!
 Take a boat tour with this company that we used!
 They set us up with an amazing lunch AND aperitifs, and endless prosecco and Sardinian wine and beer!
-They took us around to a bunch of the best spots and it was just the most relaxing, best day.
+They took us around to a bunch of the absolute best spots and it was just the most relaxing, best day.
 Could not recommend it more.
+We even returned with our family and friends to the same boat years later!

 Go Beach-Hopping Around the Island